Virtual Therapy vs. In-Person Therapy

 • Convenience: With virtual options like texting and emailing, you can connect with a therapist from virtually anywhere at any time.
 Online services provide access to therapeutic support quickly and with little hassle.

-• Easy access: Online options provide easier access to therapeutic support for those with difficulties commuting to in-person therapy sessions.
+• Easy Access: Online options provide easier access to therapeutic support for those with difficulties commuting to in-person therapy sessions.
 Connecting virtually can also lower social anxieties associated with sharing physical spaces with others.

 Cons of Online Therapy

-Online Therapy vs. Face-to-Face
+In-Person vs. Online Therapy

 How to Find Help